allamand/katacoda-scenarios/orangecasskop/intro.md

 # CassKop's CRD: cassandracluster

-CassKop define its own Custom Ressource Definition named **cassandracluster** This new k8s objects allow to describe the Cassandra cluster a user wants to manage.
+CassKop defines its own Custom Ressource Definition named **cassandracluster** This new k8s object allows to describe the Cassandra cluster a user wants to manage.
-We can interract directly with this new objects using kubectl.
+We can interract directly with this new object using kubectl.

 ## Configuration

-We have a very small 2 nodes kubernetes cluster with 1 master and 1 node, and we have untaint the master so that it can get some pod sheduled.
+We have a very small 2 nodes kubernetes cluster with 1 master and 1 node, and we have untainted the master so that it can get some pods scheduled.

 ### No persistent volume